To build scope & capacity for clinical research

 An online text-based counselling for people concerned about their own drinking or drug use.
 The service is equally available to people concerned about a family member, relative or friend.
 Click here for more information

 NCCRED has developed a Clinical Research Scholarship Program to build the scope and capacity of clinical research on emerging drugs across the drug and alcohol sector.
 This is a national program open to clinicians at all levels, anywhere in Australia.

-In our inaugural year we selected three research scholars (fellows) from a competitive application process, informed by each scholar’s experience, interests and career aspirations.
+In our inaugural year (2019), three research scholars (fellows) were selected from a competitive application process, informed by each scholar’s experience, interests and career aspirations.

 NCCRED is opening TWO new competitive rounds which will give financial and research support allowing recipients to conduct a new research project.
 Recipients will be announced in early December.
 The rounds will have an express focus on the following areas:

 Preferred candidates for this Scholarship round will be practising alcohol and other drugs nurses and allied health professionals, although applications are open to all clinicians working within the AOD sector.
 If you are not specifically working in these areas and have a research project, we encourage you to contact us to discuss any potential project.
 We are open to all ideas.

 Scholarships are open to practising Aboriginal or Torres Strait Islander health professionals (clinicians nurses, allied health workers) in the alcohol and other drugs sector.

 Applicants to this round will need to submit an Expression of Interest (EOI), outlining the background and aims, need for the research and planned measurable outcomes for a research project.